openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

    If you installed Code4z, the list should include:

-   1. COBOL
-   2. COBOL Language Support
+   1. COBOL Language Support
-   3. Code4z
-   4. Debugger for Mainframe
+      2. Zowe Explorer
-   5. Explorer for Endevor
+      3. Explorer for Endevor
-   6. HLASM Language Support
+      4. HLASM Language Support
-   7. Zowe Explorer
+      5. Debugger for Mainframe
+      6. COBOL Control Flow

    In these exercises, you will only use the COBOL Language Support and Zowe Explorer extensions.